wpmudev/anti-splog/readme.txt

 14. Site/Splog creation statistics

 == Changelog ==

+= 2.2 =
+* Remove Assira signup protection option that has been discontinued by Microsoft
+* Fix spammed site form not sending reviews
+* Fix missing styles on spammed site form in subdir installs

 = 2.1.8 =
 * New: Change API url to use HTTPS for privacy